General Service Lamps

 There are currently no standards for GSLs.
 However, certain products included in the definition of GSLs have existing energy conservation standards, specifically GSILs and medium base CFLs.
 For information on these existing standards, please see the GSIL and medium base CFL product pages.

 There are currently no test procedures for GSLs.
 However, certain products included in the definition of GSLs have test procedures to determine compliance with existing standards, specifically GSILs and medium base CFLs.
 For information on these test procedures, please see the GSIL and medium base CFL product pages.
-A rulemaking is also underway to establish test procedures for LED lamps.
-For more information on this ongoing rulemaking, please see the LED test procedure rulemaking page.
+A rulemaking is also underway to establish test procedures for LED lamps and compact fluorescent lamps.
+For more information on this ongoing rulemaking, please see the LED test procedure or the CFL test procedure rulemaking page as necessary.

 Energy conservation standards for general service lamps are authorized by Part A, the "Energy Conservation Program for Consumer Products Other Than Automobiles" of Title III of the Energy Policy and Conservation Act (EPCA), as amended.
 (42 U.S.C.
 6291–6309) These appliances are treated as covered products under Part A. (42 U.S.C.
 6291(2) and (30)(BB))